Open point cloud(s)

 Material Attributes

-Learn more about point cloud/octree display modes.
+Learn more about point cloud display modes and color sources

 Any remaining questions?
 Check out our FAQ on opening point clouds.